 The Eizenstat Lecture is an annual, free public event featuring well-known speakers addressing current and thought-provoking issues.
 Past speakers include national and international political, legal and economic leaders such as last-year’s speaker Vice President Joe Biden, Hillary Clinton, Bill Clinton, Jimmy Carter, Henry Kissinger, Madeleine Albright, Shimon Perez, Ruth Bader Ginsburg, Stephen Breyer, Joseph Lieberman, Al Gore, Alan Dershowitz, Paul Dundes Wolfowitz and Herman Wouk.

-This is the 28th installment of the Eizenstat Lecture.
+2017 marks the 29th installment of the Eizenstat Lecture.
 Established in 1987 by former Ambassador to the European Union, Stuart Eizenstat, to honor the memories of his family members, the Lecture features distinguished world figures speaking on national and international topics.
 Mr. Eizenstat served in key positions in President Jimmy Carter’s administration, including Chief Domestic Policy Adviser and Executive Director of the White House Domestic Policy Staff, and in President Bill Clinton’s administration, including Deputy Treasury Secretary, Under Secretary of State for Economic, Business and Agricultural Affairs, and Undersecretary of Commerce for International Trade.
 Mr. Eizenstat currently heads the international practice of the law firm Covington & Burling in Washington, D.C.

 Previous Eizenstat Lecture Speakers